xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/infinite_scroll_module_(video).md

 ## Introduction

-In this video we provide an overview of the functionality of X-Cart 5 Infinite Scroll module.
+In this video we provide an overview of the functionality of X-Cart 5 Infinite Scroll addon.

 More info: [http://www.x-cart.com/extensions/addons/infinite-scroll.html](http://www.x-cart.com/extensions/addons/infinite-scroll.html)